 What I am getting at is that functioning in what we call ‘reality’ is a name game, a game of giving and/or learning nouns.
 It is a process of simply labeling something with a noun, and then memorizing that noun.
 That is learning.
 And this cooperation of naming amongst humans is good and advantageous for communicating and therefore advantageous for many types of progress.
 However, we as humans owe it to ourselves to remember that this process is completely abstract.
 It is an inherent illusion that is best described as a process towards a greater approximation, not an absolute truth, and by all accounts ignores so much, as so much does not practically affect us.
 And anything that doesn’t practically affect us gets labeled as “nothing” aka “no-thing”, which is how we got that word.

-These paradigms of words that we call reality are constantly expanding, contracting and being reordered based on a process of division and calculus: Dividing one “thing” as different from “another” and calculating what “it” is verses the “other”.
+These paradigms of words that we call reality are constantly expanding, contracting, and being reordered based on a process of division and calculus: Dividing one “thing” as different from “another” and calculating what “it” is versus the “other”.
 We as people are constantly doing this.
 And we can take control of it.
 It’s simple to do.
 We can constantly reorder, reframe, and rename things simply to experiment.
 Simply to try to find a greater truth.
 It is simply a matter of refining the microscope of our perception based on our needs.
 We could easily label a tree ‘a tree’ and ignore leaves as a separate part if we wished.
-But labeling leaves as ‘leaves’ verses the tree as a whole is beneficial to our daily logical need to communicate for survival.
+But labeling leaves as ‘leaves’ versus the tree as a whole is beneficial to our daily logical need to communicate for survival.
 So we take that extra step of separating a tree into parts.
-This way we know what is a tree, verses its leaves, verses its fruit.
+This way we know what is a tree versus its leaves versus its fruit.
 Because by understanding that, we can survive better.
 So we only tend to separate things when they serve a greater benefit in doing so.

 This illusion of order with words is nothing more than a temporary constant that aids us in survival or gratification.
 If we went back far enough in distance from our sun, yet could still see our sun, it would seem to simply appear and then explode.
 Because the farther you are away from the gravitational pull of a thing, the faster time moves.
-Meaning if we could look far enough at a distance from our own sun, we would write our own sun off as mere chaos — not the object we view as rising in the east and setting in the west in an orderly fashion.
+Meaning if we could look far enough at a distance from our sun, we would write our sun off as mere chaos — not the object we view as rising in the east and setting in the west in an orderly fashion.
 And even experiencing anything up close, we would write it off as chaos over time — as everything dies, changes, and goes through metamorphosis.
-With enough time and/or distance, we eventually find more anomaly than constants.
-But in the midst of any experience, for the brief moment we’re experiencing any experience, we will find the constants of that experience that aid us in achieving our wants, and from those noticed constants, we will create “things”.
+With enough time and/or distance, we eventually find more anomalies than constants.
+But amid any experience, for the brief moment, we’re experiencing any experience, we will find the constants of that experience that aid us in achieving our wants, and from those noticed constants, we will create “things”.

 This expanding, contracting, and reorganizing evolution of words and language can be seen in things physical, in things metaphysical, and in things that combine both the physical and the metaphysical.
 In American English, love is used to describe everything from loving your dinner to loving your spouse, and we rely on excess words to describe the depth and weight of the type of love we mean.
 This is just the way we have ordered it for our logic and ease.
 The ancient Greeks had six words for love to jump to these subtleties quicker.
 Their culture preferred that for logic and ease.
 We expand, contract, and reorganize language based on ease and need.